Excel P-Value (Table of Content)

-- While in the excel there isn’t a formula which gives a direct value of correlation’s associated P-Value.
+- While in excel, there isn’t a formula that gives a direct value of correlation’s associated P-Value.

 - So we have to get P-Value from correlation, correlation is r for P-Value as we have discussed before, to find P-Valuepvalue we have to find after getting correlation for the given values.

-- To find correlation the formula is CORREL(array1,array2)
+- To find a correlation, the formula is CORREL(array1,array2)

 - From the correlation’s equation, we will find test statistics r.
 We can find t for P-Value.